volume-trader/QuantowerKB/getting-started/reset-settings-to-default.md

 ### How to share your Templates with other traders

 {% hint style="success" %}
-You can share your templates with other Quantower traders by sharing template files with them.
+You can share your templates with other VT-Terminal traders by sharing template files with them.
 Template files can be found in the folder **"Quantower -> Settings -> Templates"**

 The file to be transferred must be placed in a similar folder on another computer
 {% endhint %}

-Recall that in the Quantower platform, all created templates are stored in the Control Center sidebar in the **"Templates"** group.
+Recall that in the VT-Terminal platform, all created templates are stored in the Control Center sidebar in the **"Templates"** group.
 Thus, you can launch any template from this location at any time with a single click.
 You can place your saved templates in the Favorites panel in the Control Center, just like any other default panel.

 ![](<../.gitbook/assets/image (313).png>)